-The school must complete the same checks for contractors (and their employees) undertaking regulated activity at the School as it does for its own employees.
-The school requires written confirmation from the contractor that it has completed these checks on all of those individuals whom it intends will work at the school before any such individual can commence work at the School.
+The School must complete the same checks for contractors and their employees undertaking regulated activity at the School as it does for its own employees.
+The School requires written confirmation from the contractors that it has completed these checks on all of those individuals whom it intends will work at the School before any such individual can commence work at the School.

-Agencies who supply staff to the school must also complete the pre-employment checks which the school would otherwise complete for its staff.
-Again, the school requires confirmation in writing that these checks have been completed before an individual can commence work at the school.
+Agencies who supply staff to the School must also complete the pre-employment checks which the School would otherwise complete for staff.
+Again, the Schools requires confirmation that these checks have been completed before an individual can commence work at the School.

-The school will independently verify the identity of individuals supplied by contractors or an agency in accordance with above and requires the provision of the DBS disclose certificate before those individuals can commence work at the school.
+The School will independently verify the identity of individuals supplied by contractors or an agency in accordance with section 4.1 above and requires the provision of the DBS disclosure certification before those individuals can commence work at the School.

-Volunteers
+6. Volunteers

-The school will request an enhanced DBS disclosure and Children's Barred List information on all volunteers undertaking regulated activity with pupils at or on behalf of the school (the definition of regulated activity set out in the section Criminal Records Check above will be applied to all volunteers).
+The School will request an enhanced DBS disclosure and Children's Barred List information on all volunteers undertaking regulated activity with pupils at or on behalf of the School (the definition of regulated activity set out in section 4.3.2 above will be applied to all volunteers).

-The school may request an enhanced DBS disclosure without Children's Barred List information on all volunteers who do not undertake regulated activity.
-This is likely to be because the volunteer's work would fit the definition of regulated activity if it was undertaken more frequently or the appropriate level of supervision required is not available.
+The School will request an enhanced DSB disclosure without Children's Barred List information on all volunteers who do not undertake regulated activity.
+This is likely to be because their volunteering duties are subject to regular, day to day supervision by a fully checked member of staff or by a volunteer who the School has deemed appropriate to supervise and ensure the safety of those pupils in their care.

-Under no circumstances will the school permit an unchecked volunteer to have unsupervised contact with pupils.
+Under no circumstances will the School permit an unchecked volunteer to have unsupervised contact with pupils.

-It is the school's policy that a new DBS certificate is required for volunteers who will engage in regulated activity but who have not been involved in any activities with the school for three consecutive months or more.
-Those volunteers who are likely to be involved in activities with the school on a regular basis may be required to sign up to the DBS update service as this permits the school to obtain up to date criminal records information without delay prior to each new activity in which a volunteer participates.
+It is the School's policy that a new DBS certificate is required for volunteers who will engage in regulated activity but who have not been involved in any activities with the School for three consecutive months or more.
+Those volunteers who are likely to be involved in activities with the School on a regular basis may be required to sign up to the DBS update service as this permits the School to obtain up to date criminal records information without delay prior to each new activity in which a volunteer participates.

-In addition, the school will seek to obtain such further suitability information about a volunteer as it considers appropriate in the circumstances.
+In addition, the School will seek to obtain such further suitability information about a volunteer as it considers appropriate in the circumstances.
 This may include (but is not limited to the following):

-- formal or informal information provided by staff, parents and other volunteers; - character references form the volunteer's place of work or any other relevant source; and - an informal safer recruitment interview.
+- Formal or informal information provided by staff, parents and other volunteers; - Character references from the volunteer's place of work or any other relevant source; and - An informal safer recruitment interview.

-Visiting Speakers and Prevent Duty
+7. Visiting Speakers and the Prevent Duty

-The Prevent Duty Guidance requires the school to have clear protocols for ensuring that any visiting speakers, whether invited by staff or by students, are suitable and appropriately supervised.
+The Prevent Duty Guidance requires the School to have clear proposals for ensuring that any visiting speakers, whether invited by staff or by pupils, are suitable and appropriately supervised.

-The school is not permitted to obtain a DBS disclosure or Children's Barred List information on any visiting speaker who does not engage in regulated activity at the school or perform any other regular duties for or on behalf of the school.
+The School is not permitted to obtain a DBS disclosure or Children's Barred List information on any visiting speaker who does not engage in regulated activity at the School or perform any other regular duties for or on behalf of the School.

-All visiting speakers will be subject to the school's usual visitors protocol.
-This will include signing in and out at Reception, the wearing of a visitors badge at all times and being escorted by a fully vetted member of staff between appointments.
+All visiting speakers will be subject to the School's usual visitors protocol.
+This will include signing in and out at Reception, the wearing of a visitor badge at all times and being escorted by a fully vetted member of staff between appointments.